E. Michael Gerli: Biography

 Gerli earned his Ph.D. in Hispanic Languages and Literatures from the University of California, Los Angeles (UCLA) in 1972.
 His early interest in medieval Spanish literature was shaped by formative readings of canonical texts, including La Celestina, which he first encountered at the age of 20 and would later become a focal point of his scholarly career.

 Gerli has held teaching positions at Georgetown University, where he served as Chair of the Department of Spanish and Portuguese from 1982 to 1989 and 1997 to 2000 and was Andrew W. Mellon Distinguished Professor.

 In 2000, he joined the University of Virginia, where he was appointed Commonwealth Professor of Spanish and Medieval Studies.
 He has also served as a Visiting Professor at universities such as Johns Hopkins University, Duke University, the University of Pennsylvania, Emory University, Stanford University, and the Universidad Pontificia del Perú.

 Gerli has served on the editorial boards of numerous scholarly journals, including La Corónica, Hispanic Review, Anuario de Estudios Cervantinos, Journal of Hispanic Philology, Medievalia, and Convivencia.
 He was elected to the Modern Language Association’s Delegate Assembly and served twice as chair of the MLA Division of Medieval Hispanic Languages and Literatures.

+As of 2025, Gerli teaches courses in Iberian and Latin American Cultures as a visiting professor at Stanford.